metaclip-app/metaclip/README.md

 5. Open a Pull Request

 ## License
 Distributed under the GPL-3.0 License.
-See `LICENSE.MD` for more information.
+See `LICENSE` for more information.